shaliniramachandra2015/Python_API_Test/README.md

 # API Testing with Python and requests library

-OMDBApi is an open web service that does not allow addition or deletion of records.
-For this reason, test cases for POST, UPDATE/ PUT or DELETE are not part of the project.

 The test cases are a sample selection to showcase API Testing with Python.
 While the priority of the use cases is taken into account, but coverage is not achieved at this time.

+Note:
+OMDBApi is an open web service that does not allow addition or deletion of records.
+For this reason, test cases for POST, UPDATE/ PUT or DELETE are not in scope for the project.

 Tests: